rantao-usc/Ran_Portfolio2/README.md

     - Computer Vision: Built an image classifier that can sort chest CT scans into three categories
     - Natural Language Processing: Built a RNN model to do Emotion Classification
     - Time Series Analysis: Built a RNN Model to predict temperatures based on historical records
-# Designing and interacting with APIs
+# Design and interact with APIs
 - I'm currently taking CSCI 571: Web Technologies, and by far,
   - I've finished building a simple API using flask
     - That takes in the age and weight of a person, and predict his/her blood pressure using Linear Regression